AlishaShahane/units_converter_extension/RESULTS.md

 ## Conclusions
-Based on the observations, our extension is really easy to install and use when compared to the existing chrome unit converters.
+ - Based on the observations, our extension is really easy to install and use when compared to the existing chrome unit converters.
+ - The surveyed competitor Chrome extension required multiple efforts to select each unit, enter quantities manually which increased efforts and was unintuitive.
+ - The hover and convert in any metric feature was appreciated by many testers.
 ## Threats to validity
 - The participants might have been well acquainted with the extension installation beforehand.
 - The participants might not be well acquainted with the coding of the extension to judge the coding related parameters.